 Buwal, a central Chadic language, does not fit neatly into any one variable stage.
 Viljoen (2013: 293) is the only Chadic author to directly address the NEC, noting that Buwal is somewhere between Type A and Type C.

-In Buwal, the verbal negator is kʷáw as in (40) and the affirmative existential marker is akā as in (41).
-These two forms have fused to create the negative existential áskʷāw/ ákʷāw in (42).
+In Buwal, the verbal negator is kʷáw as in (12a) and the affirmative existential marker is akā as in (12b).
+These two forms have fused to create the negative existential áskʷāw/ ákʷāw in (12c).
 The combination aká skʷāw is still found with the same meaning as áskʷāw/ ákʷāw, but the former occurs with less frequency than the latter.
 The emergence of this special negative existential form is consistent with the stage A~B.

+Buwal also exhibits aspects of stage B~C where the negative existential is gradually substituted for the verbal negator in parts of the grammatical system.
+In Buwal, the verbal negator represents denial of a corresponding positive assertion and is pragmatically dependent, whereas the negative existential is a simple negative assertion that is not pragmatically dependent – it need not be understood in reference to an affirmative clause as in (12d)..
+Viljoen (2013: 293) notes that Buwal is clearly not a Type C language as she has 22 examples of a 765 example corpus of verbal clauses demonstrating that the combination aká skʷāw can also be used for verbal negation, as in (12e).

+(12) Buwal

-(40) sā- ndā āká á dámāw kʷáw
+sā- ndā āká á dámāw kʷáw

 1SG.SBJ- go ACC PREP1 bush NEG